hslatman/poc-caddy-mqtt-proxy/README.md

 Caddy is configured to terminate a secure MQTT port (8883) with a self-signed certificate and to proxy the TCP traffic to Mosquitto (port 1883) running in a Docker container.

+In addition to MQTT, this POC also shows how MQTT over Secure WebSockets (wss) can be used.
+The `wss` endpoint can be reached at `https://localhost:8443` and forwarded to Mosquitto port 9001.

-Currently no matching is done, apart from matching on a valid TLS handshake, meaning that any TCP traffic (wrapped in TLS) to port 8883 will thus be forwarded to Mosquitto.
+Currently no matching is done, apart from matching on a valid TLS handshake, meaning that any TCP traffic (wrapped in TLS) to port 8883 or 8443 will thus be forwarded to Mosquitto.

+## Enforcing MQTT Traffic

+This repository also contains a custom Caddy Handler that terminates connections that don't look like MQTT.
+Ideally this would have been a Matcher, but when matching an MQTT connection wrapped with TLS, it is not possible to inspect the contents without terminating the TLS connection first, which is done in the TLS Handler.
+The MQTT Handler should thus be executed after the TLS termination Handler.
+In `config.json` an example usage of the MQTT Handler is shown.

 ## TODO

 * Add some type of (G)UI for visualizing MQTT communication
-* Implement a handler that matches MQTT traffic? (i.e. inspect first bytes of the incoming connection)
 * Implement a handler that matches MQTT over WebSocket traffic?
-* Implement an MQTTS matcher (like, TLS + MQTT wrapped; easier configuration)
+* Implement an MQTTS matcher (like, TLS + MQTT wrapped; easier configuration)?
 * Add configuration to MQTT matching (e.g. protocol version, authenticated yes/no, client IDs, etc ...)
 * Add some publishing and subscribing clients for demo purposes
 * Improve Compose setup